The Higher Degrees of MPhil and PhD

-- To assist the student in an analysis of training needs with respect to research skills (discipline-specific and generic) and transferable skills, identifying sources of provision at discipline/Faculty level or externally, and a timescale for undertaking training.
+- To assist the student in an analysis of training needs with respect to research skills (discipline-specific and generic) and transferable skills, identifying sources of provision at discipline/School/Faculty level or externally, and a timescale for undertaking training.

 - For students whose first language is not English, to advise on additional English language support if appropriate (for example, some students may experience difficulties with technical language).

 - If the student has disclosed a disability, to identify ways in which he/she may be supported in their studies with help and advice as required by the relevant support service(s); eg: Disability Service, Learning Differences Centre (LDC), Mentor Service, Centre for Enabling and Learning Techologies (CELT).
 Students should also be asked about the impact, if any, of research activity on their disability.